Raid Calculator: RAID Capacity, Protection and Fault Tolerance

 RAID 6082 per RAID 6 setVery GoodFair50-88%Very large critical arrays

-This detailed RAID calculator is really to use with simple inputs but detailed outputs to give you the right suggestions.
-There are multiple inputs so let's understand each one by one.
+This detailed RAID calculator is really designed to use with simple inputs but detailed outputs to give you the right suggestions.
+There are multiple inputs, so let's understand each one by one.

 First, you choose the RAID type, which directly correlates to your requirements.
-If you want multiple drives working together to give you more space at a single place, you choose the RAID 0.
-For basic redundancy, where data is duplicated across two or more drivers, you choose the RAID 1.
-We have added different RAID levels from JBOS to RAID 60.
+If you want multiple drives working together to give you more space in a single place, you choose the RAID 0.
+For basic redundancy, where data is duplicated across two or more drives, you choose RAID 1.
+We have added different RAID levels from JBOD to RAID 60.
 You can learn about their applications and functions in this article.

 I have tried to make this tool as simple yet comprehensive as possible.
 However, please feel free to give your suggestions for further improving this tool.